 Dr. Michael Hickson received his PhD in Philosophy from the University of Western Ontario in 2010.
-Prior to joining the Trent Philosophy Department, Dr. Hickson was awarded a Postdoctoral Research Fellowship at the University of Notre Dame (2010-2011), and was an Assistant Professor at Santa Clara University in Santa Clara, California (2011-2013).
+Prior to joining the Trent Philosophy Department, Dr. Hickson was awarded a Research Fellowship at the University of Notre Dame (2010-2011), and was an Assistant Professor at Santa Clara University in Santa Clara, California (2011-2013).
 His recent research has focused on the history of seventeenth-century philosophy, especially Bayle, Descartes, skepticism, and the problem of evil.
 Increasingly, his research includes both historical and contemporary issues related to conscience and toleration.

 Hickson, Michael W. “Theodicy and Toleration in Bayle’s Dictionary.”
 Journal of the History of Philosophy 51:1 (2013), 49-73.